samyyy25/VERA/README.md

 ## 📖 Project Overview

 VERA is a real-time **Smart Complaint & Public Issue Management System** with **automatic emergency escalation**.
-It's built on a simple insight: not all public complaints carry the same urgency, yet most civic reporting systems treat a broken streetlight and a life-threatening emergency identically — as a ticket in the same slow queue.

-VERA fixes this by operating on two levels within a single, unified platform:

-- **Level 1 — Public Complaint Management:** citizens report routine civic issues (road damage, garbage, streetlights, water leakage, noise, and more), which are tracked through a transparent, timestamped resolution workflow.
-- **Level 2 — Emergency Response:** a deterministic backend risk engine continuously analyzes every report, and automatically escalates anything indicating real danger into a live emergency workflow — activating voice interaction, real-time translation, GPS-based responder location, and instant department notification.

-A complaint doesn't need to be filed as an emergency to become one.
-VERA watches its own queue so nothing dangerous slips through simply because it wasn't labeled correctly.
+Most civic reporting platforms treat every complaint identically — a broken streetlight and a life-threatening accident sit in the same slow queue.
+VERA fixes this by scoring every report's real urgency the moment it's submitted, and automatically activating an emergency response workflow the instant something dangerous is detected — no one has to manually flag it as urgent.

 ---